malyshevalab/malyshevalab.github.io/_pages/opportunities.md

 ### Technician

 We have an open position for a Technician with skills in functional genomics and motivation to learn other techniques.
-If are interested in this position, [contact us](mailto:valeriya.malysheva@vib.be?subject=Malysheva Technician position) with your CV and a brief statement, explaining your motivation to join our lab.
+If you are interested in this position, [contact us](mailto:valeriya.malysheva@vib.be?subject=Malysheva Technician position) with your CV and a brief statement, explaining your motivation to join our lab.

 ### Undergraduate Students